a3sha2/asltest/CONTRIBUTING.md

   1. The tool only and fully supports BIDS and BIDS-Derivatives for the input and output data.
   1. The tool is packaged as a fully-compliant [BIDS-App][link_bidsapps], not just in its user interface, but also in the continuous integration, testing and delivery.
+  1. The ASL is not fully supported by BIDS as of now, it is in [progresss][https://docs.google.com/document/d/15tnn5F10KpgHypaQJNNGiNKsni9035GtDqJzWqkkP6c/edit#].
+A simple step has been develop to convert ASL to BIDS [format][https://github.com/PennBBL/aslbids].
-  1. The tool is rigorously restricted to functional MRI preprocessing, including (but not limited to): input/output metadata assessment, head-motion correction, susceptibility-distortion correction, co-registration with anatomical data, spatial normalization to neuroimaging templates, noise components and other confounds extraction, etc.
+  1. The tool is rigorously restricted to ASL preprocessing and cbf computation, including (but not limited to): input/output metadata assessment, head-motion correction, susceptibility-distortion correction, co-registration with anatomical data, spatial normalization to neuroimaging templates.
      In other words, the tool does not deal with time filtering*, smoothing*, modeling, or connectivity extraction.
   1. The tool is **agnostic to subsequent analysis**, i.e., any software supporting BIDS-Derivatives